untangled-web/untangled/README.md

 with a good bit of glue code to make single-page webapps a breeze.
 It is a full-stack environment, but you can pick and choose the pieces you wish to use.

+NOTE: THIS IS ALPHA SOFTWARE, BASED UPON ALPHA VERSIONS OF Om.
+THIS IS NOT READY FOR PRODUCTION.

+We're developing this framework as part of our core software stack for production applications.
+We will not consider this framework stable until Om becomes stable.

-The full stack framework includes:
+The full stack framework includes (See [https://github.com/untangled-web](untangled-web) on Github:

 - Untangled Client: A library that builds upon Om 1.0, but greatly simplifies overall application development.
 This results in the following core features:
     - Co-located UI queries
     - The elimination of controller logic
     - The elimination of event systems